a115/iCODES/README.md

 ## Installation

 iCODES requires Python 3.11 or higher.
 It is recommended to use Poetry for dependency management.

+To install the dependencies, run:

+    poetry install

 ## Usage

+To inspect a repository with iCODES, run:

+    poetry run python icodes.py inspect-repo /path/to/repo [--branch-name BRANCH_NAME]

+Replace /path/to/repo with the path to the Git repository you want to analyze.
+You can optionally specify a branch name using the --branch-name flag.
+If no branch is provided, iCODES will use the current branch for the repository.

+iCODES will analyze the latest commit on the specified branch and log the changes.

-To analyze a Git repository with iCODES, run the following command:
+To build an index for a Git repository with iCODES, run the following command:

-    poetry run icodes analyze /path/to/repo
+    poetry run python icodes.py build-index <path-to-repo>

 This will generate an indexed database of commit insights.
 You can then start the iCODES search server: